 Maybe everything has arrived (and if so, a planner can greatly help use what you have and scale down with their own team of professionals) or maybe you are DIYing your intimate ceremony (i’ve got a real bride who did this April 2020, stay tuned for that next week) or using Savannah Elopement, but your dress is inappropriate, over the top, or NOT HERE!
 I have SEVERAL dress options with live links here at different price points.

 If you are taking a style leap of faith, maybe you have a formal dress in your closet already you can utilize.
 If not, create a small shopping budget for a bridal stylist to create a unique look for you and your partner.Tweet

 For Morgan and Devin, as a private couple that tends to like dark colors, I went with a chic gothic look – incorporating blacks, metallics, velvet and sequins.
 Morgan loved it!
 Try dressing up options in your closet if you have a variety of formal, cocktail or business attire.

-Check out how Malikah planned her elopement after she cancelled her New York wedding and a total – buy nothing new – bridal look next!
+Check out how my blogger friend Malikah planned her elopement after she cancelled her New York AND Parisian wedding HERE!